aldoprogrammer/komentar-page-dng-ant-design/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 You can make a comment section page, using ant-design.
 This one is similiar to taildiwnd css.
 So it will save your time, and easier to work on.
 Uts another great css framework.
 So you are free to use this.
 And having fun with react js, with this javascript framework.
+Improve yourself everyday.

 ## Available Scripts